lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/tutorials/s3-data-lake.md

 ### Create an IAM role for the crawler

-The crawler need permissions:
+The crawler need permissions to:
-- To be executed by AWS Glue service
+- Be executed by AWS Glue service (trust policy)
+- Get Lake Formation credentials for crawling the data source (inline policy)
-- To read files stored in S3 paths
+- Read data stored in S3 location (Location Access)
-- To create data catalog tables in Lake Formation
+- Create table in database (Metadata Access)

 Role name: `customer-crawler-role`